tinytelly/java-automate/README.md

 This makes it easier to deal with plans that contain lots of properties.

   In the file ```sample.plan```
-  is you could have a step called ```premierLeagueTableFinder england``` where england is the identifier. you would then link that in the properties file like this ```premier.league.table.name.england``` and calling ```getProperty("premier.league.table.name")``` will pick up that property.
+  you could have a step called ```premierLeagueTableFinder england``` where england is the identifier. you would then link that in the properties file like this ```premier.league.table.name.england``` and calling ```getProperty("premier.league.table.name")``` will pick up that property.